The China Crisis!

 "It appears there may be a bit of ego and face saving involved in this, Mr Turnbull, unless there is some other lapel badge fraternity applying pressure from the wings?"

 Australia had inked a free trade agreement with China, its biggest trading partner, which makes its move of disturbing the South China Sea waters surprising to many.
-With nearly half of all Australian goods exports now going to China, Beijing uses this economic reliance to its advantage to try to force Canberra to modify its tone and behaviour.
+With nearly half of all Australian goods exports now going to China, Beijing uses this economic reliance to its advantage to try to force Canberra to modify its tone and behaviour and back off.

 "While China sees their actions in the South China Sea through a defensive lens as pointed out by Greg Moriarty the head of Australia’s defence department, the U.S. and subsequently the Morrison Government see the actions of Beijing as a threat".
 There's more than one way to justify pouring hundreds of billions of dollars into military expenditure?